3 Route Choices from 30 to 65 Miles

 Pride Ride 65

-If you want to explore some more NY State park land, you’ll love this one.
+If you want to explore some more NY state park land, you’ll love this one.

-50-mile route, heading down the rail trail and back to the rest stop
+the 50-mile route, heading down the rail trail and back to the rest stop

 before continuing south back to Riverbank State Park in Manhattan.